ajc07562/Job-Matcher/README.md

 Auto-refresh is off by default because it's an outbound-network side effect running on a timer — worth turning on deliberately, not silently.

+## Filters & sorting

+The results page has a filter bar: sort (best match / newest posted / oldest posted), company, seniority level, location (substring match), remote-only, and a minimum score slider.
+All filters combine with AND logic (`backend/ranker.py::filter_results`).

+Filtering happens **after** ranking, not before — the `/match` endpoint pulls a much larger embedding-search candidate pool whenever any filter or non-default sort is active (up to 500 jobs vs. the normal ~20-30), so narrowing by e.g. "remote only" doesn't silently starve results that would've matched well but weren't in the initial small candidate pool.

+"Newest"/"oldest" sort by `posted_at`, sourced from Greenhouse's `updated_at` field —
+an imperfect proxy for original posting date (it's the last-edited time, not first-published), but it's the best signal that API actually exposes.
+Postings with no parseable date are pushed to the end of either sort direction rather than treated as arbitrarily old or new.

 ## Auth & the web UI